Proposed United States acquisition of Greenland: Economy

+In 2016, it was reported that Danish investors have little presence in Greenland, although one fifth of Greenlanders live in Denmark.
+Denmark has relinquished control over raw materials to the island, so has little interest in its resources.
+The island has one of the world's largest neodymium deposits, near Narsaq, but the Inuit do not have a history of mining so outside workers would be needed.
+A 2014 report stated that replacing the Danish subsidy would require 24 large projects each costing billion, one opening every two years.
+As no investors existed for such projects, the report by 13 scholars said that Greenland would remain dependent on the subsidy for at least 25 years to maintain its welfare system.
+Minik Thorleif Rosing, one of the authors, in 2025 said that the situation had not changed: "Even if you had an unrealistically high rate of development of mineral resources, it would be unlikely to replace more than half the annual block grant from Denmark in any near future".

 Although Greenlandic officials have approached dozens of Canadian and Australian mining companies, many are hesitant.
 The Kvanefjeld dispute may dissuade the American investors that the government also welcomes.
 Because of the lack of infrastructure, all mining projects are greenfield land and investors need to build new roads, ports, and power plants.
-As of March 2025 the island has only two active mines: One for gold that is being commissioned, and one owned by Lumina Sustainable Materials for anorthosite.
+As of March 2025 the island has only two active mines: one for gold that is being commissioned, and one owned by Lumina Sustainable Materials for anorthosite.
 A ruby mine closed in 2024 after bankruptcy.
-Javier Blas of Bloomberg wrote in 2025 that "hyperbole around Greenland and commodities has a 50-year long history", noting that the island had never produced any petroleum and the attempt to mine iron ore ended in bankruptcy.
-A majority of possible mineral sites are north of the Arctic Circle; those south of the circle are mostly small, with Tanbreez among the exceptions.
-As of 2023 the United States only imported $190 million in rare earths; if prices rose, they could be obtained more easily from American and other deposits than from Greenland.
-Blas urged the United States to focus on the African copperbelt and elsewhere as more important.

 "Investing in Greenland is not for the faint of heart", CEO Brian Hanrahan of Lumina said, stating that the anorthosite mine was more complex than any of the 270 worldwide sites he oversaw at another job.
-A 2014 report stated that replacing the Danish subsidy would require 24 large projects each costing billion, one opening every two years.
-As no investors existed for such projects, the report by 13 scholars said that Greenland would remain dependent on the subsidy for at least 25 years to maintain its welfare system.
-Minik Thorleif Rosing, one of the authors, in 2025 said that the situation had not changed: "Even if you had an unrealistically high rate of development of mineral resources, it would be unlikely to replace more than half the annual block grant from Denmark in any near future".
+Greenlandic governments have welcomed increased US interest and investment as long as it is respectful of sovereignty and Greenland's right to self-determination.

-American goals of acquisition
+Claimed American goals of acquisition

+The claimed American goals of acquiring Greenland are defensive and economic.